Germany's new coalition promises climate revolution | DW | 26.11.2021

 Ramalope, an environmental scientist, is also concerned that coal phase-out language is too vague and "is not a concrete commitment."

-She adds that decarbonization of the power sector would be served better by a coal phase-out by 2029, according to a Climate Analytics analysis.
-Their modeling also shows that Germany could increase its share of renewables in the energy mix from the 80% promised by the coalition to nearly 90% by 2030.
+She added that decarbonization of the power sector would be served better by a coal phase-out by 2029, according to a Climate Analytics analysis.
+Their modeling also showed that Germany could increase its share of renewables in the energy mix from the 80% promised by the coalition to nearly 90% by 2030.

 Meanwhile, a 65% emissions reduction target by 2030 below 1990 levels "is close," explained Ramalope, "but not 1.5C compatible."
 Around 70% would be required.